scottdillon1/Virtual_SCP_Academy/CAP/Part 3 - SQLite.md

 If you see the "filling scp" command 4 times on your screen like you do in mine, this is good news.
 You can open the service one last time and click on any of the 4 entities you just uploaded data into and you should see that data.
 If you don't see data, double check that the name of the flat file is exactly the name of the entity in question.

-Now that you have the backend services running on SQLite in a local environment, it's time to get this project running on Hana in the CLoud.
+Now that you have the backend services running on SQLite in a local environment, it's time to get this project running on Hana in the Cloud.

 [Next Exercise](Part4%20-%20Deploy%20to%20CF.md)